 A lot of young adults today work and ride public transportation all the way through college.
 Others use a family car during their early driving years.
 In either case, this means that many people are well into their twenties before they decide on the best first car to buy.

 Now buying your first car can be a daunting task.
 Engine size, safety ratings, and other common measures of quality can be confusing, to say the least.
 Then you have to consider what you can get with your income, the local market and other personal factors.
+Regardless of income, you can find affordable car insurance within our trusted network.

 If your head is spinning at this point, have no fear.
 Before you venture out into any car dealerships, take a look at our 8 tips you should know when you're buying your first car.